vesakoo/FmiWeatherStationesp2866/README.md

 Indoor temp and humidity is read with DHT-22 Sensor
 WiFi configuration based on WiFi manager (no need to store secrets to code)

+TLDR;
+* Setup webserver (for example https://github.com/vesakoo/fmiForecastEspoo  into crontab to genate files for your web server)
+* Wire your board
+* Clone this repo, upload firmware with Arduino IDE

 Forecast format:
 ```
  08| 12| 18| 21|